-Kaplan is proud to announce that Assistant Project Manager Jacqueline Maloney was featured in the September issue of New England Real Estate Journal for their annual Women in Real Estate Spotlight.
+Kaplan Assistant Project Manager Jacqueline Maloney was featured in the September issue of New England Real Estate Journal for their annual Women in Real Estate Spotlight.

 Read on as Jacqueline weighs in on who inspires and motivates her in today’s commercial real estate industry:

 Who was the best speaker you have seen at an event?
 I had the opportunity to hear Laura Fredricks speak at the 2018 Women in Construction conference in Washington, D.C.
 Her talk about the art of asking for what you want changed the way that I approach conversations and tough asks in both my personal and professional life.
 My biggest take away from her talk was that there is power in asking for what you want and being afraid of hearing a “no” shouldn’t stop you from asking; you won’t hear a “yes” if you don’t ask.

 Who inspired you to join the CRE industry?
 The start of my interest in architecture and construction came when my dad designed and built our house when I was a young teenager.
 I was fortunate enough to watch my dad’s vision come to life and fell in love with the design and construction process.
 From this spark, I chose to pursue civil engineering in college and was mentored by amazing professors with backgrounds in building materials and construction management.
 Their passions ignited my own, and the rest is history.

 What is your favorite motivational quote and who was it by?
 “A smooth sea never made a skilled sailor.” – Franklin D. Roosevelt